alixhami/notes/ruby-notes.md

 ### Modules
 + Can't create instances and can't have subclasses
 + Convention is to name with CapitalizedCamelCase like Classes
-+ One of the main purposes is to separated methods and constants into named spaces (*namespacing*)
++ One of the main purposes is to separate methods and constants into named spaces (*namespacing*)

 ```ruby
 module Circle